Campus Improvement Plan

 2022-23: 65% Elementary 39/60 9s; 94% Secondary 34/36 9s; 76% Total (73/96)

-Evaluation Data Sources: 2023 Texas Academic Performance Report, 2024 Texas Education Agency Data Tables, and Iowa Assessment
+Evaluation Data Sources: 2023 Texas Academic Performance Report, 2024 Texas Education Agency Data Tables, 2025 State Accountability Report Domain 1, and Iowa Assessment

 Strategy 1: Student schedules for ELA, math, science, and social studies reflect appropriately challenging academic content and include both acceleration and depth and complexity.

-Strategy's Expected Result/Impact: Students will be appropriately challenged and make academic growth.
+Strategy's Expected Result/Impact: Students will be challenged within the zone of proximal development and make academic gains.

 Staff Responsible for Monitoring: All teachers